KAymeric/HadariaBot/README.md

 Before using Hadaria bot :

-For more easy installation and usage, Hadaria Bot work on pyhton 3.
+For easier installation and usage, Hadaria Bot work on pyhton 3.

 - Double click on the Install.cmd file.
 - It will open the python's microsoft page, download it.